OblivionCodez/CS2-Cheat/README.md

 I update this cheat often so don't worry if the game updates

-If the loader closes without a message do Start Loader.exe --Debug
+If the loader closes without a message do 'Start Loader.exe --Debug'